archway-network/archway-docs/docs/rewards/reward-types.md

 #### Minimum Consensus Fee

-In order to protect the transaction fees rewarded to developers and prevent spam attacks on the network, there is a minimum consensus fee connected to each new block.
-This is the minimum amount that a user must pay in gas fee for a transaction.
+To protect the transaction fees rewarded to developers and prevent spam attacks on the network, there is a minimum consensus fee connected to each new block.
+This is the minimum amount that a user must pay in gas fees for a transaction.

-This minimum fee is shown in one gas unit, for example 0.002 uarch.
-The fee should be queryed by the client before submitting a new transaction.
+This minimum fee is shown in one gas unit, for example, 0.002 uarch.
+The fee should be queried by the client before submitting a new transaction.
+If a transaction has a lower fee than the minimum consensus fee, it will be declined.

-### Inflationary Rewards
+### Calculating Inflationary Rewards

-Ratio of the new minted coins
+The inflation rate on the Archway Network follows the mint module in the Cosmos Hub.
+In this module, token supply can be increased between 7% to 20% annually.
+The increase depends on the ratio of the tokens that are being staked.

+#### Inflationary Rewards Split
+At the genesis block, 25% of the inflation rewards will go to developers and 75% will go to validators.
+So if the network sees total inflation of 8% then 2% will go to developers and 6% will be given to validators.
+This split is a configurable parameter so it can change over time through a governance vote by the Archway community.

 ## Reward Distribution

-Rewards are sent to a storage on the blockchain.
+After rewards are calculated, rewards are sent to an address on the Archway Network for storage.
+This storage is used for all the rewards of a certain smart contract.
+To receive these rewards, a withdrawal operation needs to be executed.

+Once a withdrawal is requested, the tokens are sent to the `reward_address` that was set by the contract's owner.

-To find out more about how to manage your rewards, check out the next section.
+To find out more about how to manage your rewards, check out the next section ["Managing Rewards"](managing-rewards.md).